INSCCOIN/PicoBasic/Games/Misc/Onoso/Astrox/Readme.md

 ## Requirements
 - Pico 1 / Pico 2 for optimal peformance
-- MMBasic (PicoMite or compatible)
+- MMBasic 6.0002 (PicoCalc or compatible)

 ---